|

 In 1316 the hospital was unwisely transferred to the guardianship of Birkenhead Priory, which impoverished by the cost of providing hospitality to travellers crossing the River Mersey to Liverpool.
 The priory took over the responsibility of maintaining the services and almsgiving of the hospital on inadequate and diminished resources and the annual revenues of the hospital declined.

-Right: the almshouses behind the old Bluecoat School
+Right: some of the almshouses still in use behind the old Bluecoat School

 Then, in June 1341 the Black Prince took the hospital with its estates into his own hands and an inquiry was ordered into its government.
 Before the inquiry was held the custody of the hospital, which was reported to be "burdened with heavy charges and suffering from misrule", was given to a royal clerk.
 The inquiry found that the church, chapel, and hospital buildings were not adequately roofed and that two large houses had collapsed from age and lack of repair.